 2.1.
-Homomorphic Encryption: SEAL-Embedded Library for IoT devices
+Homomorphic Encryption SEAL-embedded library and benchmarks on RISC-V

 Homomorphic Encryption (HE) is a specialized type of encryption that allows specific computations on the encrypted data and generates a cyphertext that, once decrypted, matches the result of operations performed on the plaintext data.
 HE is nowadays considered a strong privacy-preserving solution that allows users to share data with clouds or any non-secure server.

 However, HE requires high computational resources and memory consumption, which limits its use in resources constrained IoT devices.
-Different HE libraries exist, and the main ones are Microsoft SEAL [1], PALISADE [2], and HELib [3].
-Nevertheless, all of them are not specifically designed for resources-constrained devices.
-The SEAL-Embedded (SE) library [4] is the first HE library targeted for embedded devices that employs several optimizations to perform the encoding and encryption of data, featuring the CKKS HE scheme.
-SE follows the lattice-based algorithm Ring Learning With Errors, which states that given R_0^n ring of integer modulo Q with degree less than n and given an error distribution χ , the ciphertext can be computed as a couple of polynomials (a, b) such that $b = a \cdot s + e \pmod{Q}$ where $e \in \chi$, $a \in R_Q$ and s is the secret polynomial (it assumes the meaning of secret key).
+All the HE libraries presented before are not specifically designed for resources-constrained devices.
+The SEAL-Embedded (SE) library [4] is the first HE library targeted for embedded devices that employs several optimizations to perform the encoding and encryption of data, featuring the Cheon-Kim-Kim-Song (CKKS) HE scheme.

+SE follows the lattice-based algorithm Ring Learning With Errors, which states that given $R_Q^n$ ring of integer modulo Q with degree less than n and given an error distribution $\chi$ , the ciphertext can be computed as a couple of polynomials (a, b) such that $b = a \cdot s + e \pmod{Q}$ where $e \in \chi$ , $a \in R_Q$ and s is the secret polynomial (it assumes the meaning of secret key).
 Retrieving the secret s is considered hard even for quantum computers.
 In SE polynomial degree n is chosen as a power of two.
 Following the RLWE algorithm on SE all elements are polynomials represented as n-length vectors of their unsigned integer coefficients, whose values may vary in the range of [0, Q - 1].
+SE encrypts data following the CKKS scheme, allowing encryption over floating point values.